Glamping in Mt. Hood with hot tubs

 The fun doesn’t stop when the snow falls—it’s just getting started.
 Load up your warmest camping year (or book a cabin) and head for the forest.
 Six ski areas offer sledding, skiing, and snowboarding.
 Or, explore the trails using snowshoes, cross-country skis, or snowmobiles.

-Top regions near Mt.
+Top cities in and near Mt.
 Hood

 Safety at Hipcamp